Soon to enrol, or in your first few weeks at BGU? These pages are just for you - welcome!

 When the Library is open but the Service Desk is closed (i.e. there are no library staff on duty) the Library is supervised by a Security Officer.

-Once you enrol on your course your library account is automatically set up for you.
-You'll know when it's ready because you'll be able to login to it from WorldCat.
+Your library account is automatically set up for you when you enrol.
+You'll know when it's ready because you'll be able to sign-in to your library account.
 Your username and password are the same as the ones you use to login to your BGU email account.
-Once logged in you can check what you have on loan, renew loans, and check the status of requests, as well as monitor any fines or charges you may accrue.
-There are detailed instructions below:
+Once logged in you can check what you have on loan and check the status of requests.